srishti-negi/Maskif_AI/README.md

-# Maskify
+# MaskifAI

 ## Objective
-Use OpenCV to create a mask detection web app.
+Use OpenCV and Flask to create a mask detection web app.

 ## Description
 1. The web app will be installed in a system at the office entrance.